 What is CHIPP?
-A new incentive program that aims to help our existing electric customers that heat primarily with oil or propane gas to convert to a more energy-efficient electric cold-climate air source heat pump system.
-A heat pump system not only heats your home efficiently during cold weather months, it also provides central air cooling during the heat of the summer.
+An incentive program that aims to help our existing electric customers that heat primarily with oil or propane gas to convert to a more energy-efficient electric cold-climate air source heat pump system.
+A heat pump system not only heats your home efficiently during cold weather months but also provides central air cooling during the heat of the summer.

 Why should you participate?
-NPU will provide participants with a $1,200 per ton rebate (based on the size of system) toward the purchase and installation of a heat pump, plus up to $1,500 for integrated controls and up to $1,100 for a heat pump water heater.
+Effective July 1, 2021, NPU will provide participants a $2,400 per ton rebate toward the purchase and installation of a heat pump, plus up to $2,000 for integrated controls (labor and materials) and up to $1,100 for a heat pump water heater.
 A heat pump can reduce your heating and cooling energy costs for years to come.

 To receive a CHIPP rebate, please follow this simple 6-step process:

 If you haven’t had an energy audit by Lantern Energy at the installation location within the last two years, we recommend scheduling a free Home Energy Savings (HES) audit with Lantern Energy.
 Contact Lantern Energy at 1-877-878-3006 or “Schedule an Assessment” at LanternEnergy.com.
 Be sure to mention it’s part of CHIPP.
 If you are unsure if or when you had an energy audit, contact Lantern for assistance.